deftseo/proxymonitor/README.md

 ## Import Proxy servers

-Create a list of proxy servers in a text file, one proxy server per line.
+Create a list of proxy servers in a text file, one proxy server per line, in the format <IP_ADDRESS>:<PORT>

     node proxyimport.js PATH_TO_FILE